 Finally, when you have marked your vote, fold the ballot paper in half and put it in the ballot box.
 Do not let anyone see your vote.
 If you are not clear on what to do, ask the staff at the polling station to help you

 Anyone can apply to vote by post but you must complete an application form.
 Once you have completed an application form your details will be entered onto a list of postal voters and an acknowledgement letter will be sent to you.
-Postal Vote Application forms can be returned to us in the post or by email as a scanned attachment, or by fax.
+Postal Vote Application forms can be returned to us in the post or by email as a scanned attachment.
 If sending by email as a scanned attachment, the image must show a signed form and not a typed signature.

 Email us at email@example.com